 To obtain compensation after a serious car accident, you will need to show that the other driver was at fault.
 The car accident lawyers at Joye Law Firm investigate car accidents in greater Charleston and North Charleston areas on behalf of people who have been injured by the negligence of other drivers.
 If you are hit and injured by an uninsured driver, your own uninsured motorist coverage (UM) pays for injuries and damage to your vehicle.

 Time Limit for Filing a Charleston Accident Claim

-If you sustained serious injuries in a Charleston car accident, it is important to be aware of the time limits for filing a personal injury lawsuit and how that applies to your claim.
+If you sustained serious injuries in a North Charleston car accident, it is important to be aware of the time limits for filing a personal injury lawsuit and how that applies to your claim.
 In most cases, South Carolina law specifies that individuals who have been injured in car accidents caused by others generally have three years to file a lawsuit.
 The time limit is known as the statute of limitations.

 In most Charleston personal injury cases, the statute of limitations is measured from the date of the injury.
 While there are some exceptions, it is a good idea to speak with an experienced Charleston auto accident lawyer as soon as possible to understand your legal options.
 If an injury victim fails to file a lawsuit within the time limit, then he or she may lose the right to seek compensation for expenses related to the accident.
 The sooner you file your claim, the sooner you may be eligible to receive compensation.

 If I File a Car Accident Lawsuit, Will the Case Go to Trial in Charleston County Court?